-Anything make of wood in your home is likely to be chewed at least once.
-The soft wooden corners of furniture, doors and skirting board can be irresistible to a bunny who will enjoy chewing and even eat the material.
-Although not typically harmful it can leave your home looking tatty and it's best to try and avoid this habit wherever it develops.
+Anything made of wood in your home is likely to be chewed at least once.
+The soft wooden corners of furniture, doors and skirting board can be irresistible to a bunny who will enjoy chewing and even eating the material.
+Although not typically harmful it can leave your home looking tatty and it's best to try and put a stop to this habit wherever it starts.

-The only way to stop the damage is to cover areas in some way.
-Bitter spray or other deterrents rarely prove successfully.
-The best way to do this is to cover or fence it off.
-In the case of baseboards, products such as office storage cubes can used.
-These kits made of 1 foot square of wire used to make storage shelves can be re-purposed, broken up and used as a fence along your baseboards to protect them.
+The only way to really stop the damage is to cover areas in some way and an easy way to do this is to fence it off.
+In the case of baseboards, products such as office storage cubes can be used.
+These kits made of 1 foot square of wire grids can be repurposed, broken up and used as a fence along your baseboards to protect them.

 Make sure your plants are bunny safe

-Often many of the exotic and attractive plants in your home can be dangerous even poisonous if eaten by your bunny.
-Unfortunately your bunny will not be able to tell whether a plant is good to eat or not and is likely to want to try so it's important to make sure you move all the plants in your home well out of reach and harms way.
+Unfortunately your bunny will not be able to tell whether a plant is good to eat or not and is likely to want to try so it's important to make sure you move all the plants in your home well out of reach and harm's way.

-Make sure that falling leaves don't end up in area where your bunny can roam also, and remember bunnies are good climbers so make sure they can find a way indirectly.
+Make sure that falling leaves don't end up in areas where your bunny can roam also, and remember bunnies are good climbers so make sure they can find a way indirectly.

 It's also important that your bunny can't get to the watering tray where it may drink from the water as this can be contaminated with plant food or pesticides which are toxic.

-If your bunny can access outdoor spaces, you will defiantly need to bunny proof it to make it safe and secure.
-The first concern is preventing escape, make sure you block of gaps in hedges and under fences and gates.
-Whatever you do it will have to be substantial as bunnies are more than capable of excavating an escape tunnel a few feet deep.
+If your bunny can access outdoor spaces, you will definitely need to bunny proof it.
+The first concern is preventing escape, make sure you block off gaps in hedges and under fences and gates.

-Make sure all chemical such as fertilizers, weed killers, insecticides or cleaning agents are stored out of reach on a high shelf or in a locked cupboard.
-They are not only harmful if your bunny was to accidentally eat them, they may also cause harm if they get them on their fur.
+Make sure all chemicals such as fertilizers, weed killers, insecticides or cleaning agents are stored out of reach on a high shelf or in a locked cupboard.
+They are harmful if digested and may also cause harm if they get on your bunnies fur.

-If you water your plants from the base, make sure the watering trays can't be reached.
-The water as it can be contaminated with plant food which could be harmful to your bunny if they try and drink it.
+If you water your plants from the base, make sure the watering trays can't be reached as it can be contaminated with plant food which could be harmful to your bunny if they try and drink it.